google-github-actions/test-infra/README.md

 Each project has its own Google Cloud Service Account and Workload Identity Federation Provider for authentication and authorization.
-Repositories are automatically configured with GitHub Secrets that inject these configuration variables as:
+Repositories are automatically configured with GitHub variables that inject these configuration variables as:

 -   `PROJECT_ID`